KILIMANJARO SAFARIS Africa Animal Kingdom

 Taller or larger guests may find the seating cramped with confined leg room.

 If you want a less bumpy ride, ask to sit in the front of the truck.
 The ride feels bumpiest in the back.
-Some drivers will hit EVERY pothole in the road, but most will warn you before you start out.

 Accessibility: Must transfer to wheelchair.
 Guests in wheelchairs should follow the signs to head to the special boarding area.
 You will need to either transfer from your wheelchair to a seat, or transfer to a standard wheelchair.